 Children past the toddler stage don’t just want to see bright colors, they want to make them—everywhere!
 Look for projects that turn that creative drive into a lasting keepsake, such as decorating porcelain figurines.
 Porcelain makes a great canvas for liquid chalk—a dustless, non-messy, non-toxic way to decorate.
 Help your kids sketch out a design on paper to follow, or just let them wing it.

 Room within a room, house within a house

 All children love to play pretend.
 There is no greater thrill for them than to have a ‘secret’ space all their own, where they are free from those annoying intrusions of adults and reality.
-With chalkboard contact paper applied to its walls, a tree house can become anything from a pirate ship to a castle to a lunar lander.
+With chalkboard contact paper applied to its walls, an outdoor playhouse can become anything from a simple tent to a pirate ship to a castle to a lunar lander.

 With its fascinating geometric shape, a geodesic dome will stimulate little ones’ minds as they splash on loads of color with waterproof neon liquid chalk markers.
 Simply apply chalkboard contact paper to create a chalk marker-friendly surface.
 The vinyl paper comes in rolls or sheets that you and your children can cut to fit each panel of the dome.
 No need for glue or tape; just peel away the backing sheet and let the adhesive back work its magic.
 For downloadable plans and patterns for making your own geodesic dome, click here.

 To create more of a camping feel, 'pitch' a plastic tent or teepee.
 If you don’t want to build a tent from scratch, companies like Pacific Play Tents sell both kits and ready-made models.
 Kids love putting things together, so let them participate in the assembly.
 Easier still, arrange two or three chalkboards into a simple fort, with exterior walls perfect for writing that all-important message in blazing colors: “KIDS ONLY!
 GROWN-UPS KEEP OUT!”